sschangi/Data-Science/README.md

 # Data-Science
-This reop contains the codes and documentations for the Udacity Data Science nanodegree project.
+This repo contains the codes and documentations for the Udacity Data Science nanodegree projects.

+## Project: Write a Data Scientist Blog Post
 In this project, we aim to **write a Data Scientist Blog Post** analyzing the data set for [Seattle Airbnb Data](https://www.kaggle.com/datasets/airbnb/seattle).

 We particularly answer the following questions:
 - How much Airbnb homes are earning in certain time frames and areas?